Best Italian Pistachio Cream

 • Boiling the pistachios – boiling makes it super easy to remove the skins but also soften the pistachios slightly making it really quick and easy to get a smooth consistency.

-• Use a blender to achieve the extra smooth and creamy consistency.
+• Use a blender or food processor to achieve the extra smooth and creamy consistency.

 The result must be a smooth, shiny pistachio cream, with a balanced firmness.